telescope-proj/libttc/README.md

-# Telescope Unified Texture Transcoding & Compression Library
+# Telescope Texture Compression Library

+**This library is no longer maintained.**
+**Please do not file issues or bug reports related to libttc.**

 ## Introduction

 `libttc` is a compilation of texture compression and transcoding libraries designed for real-time use in applications.

-Currently, LibTTC only supports CPU-based texture compression.
+LibTTC only supports CPU-based texture compression.

 ## Support